mohsinnazir967/SIEM-Notes/SIEM Tasks/Indices in Kibana and Elasticsearch.md

 ### Data Views

-**Data Views**:

-In newer versions of Kibana, **data views** have replaced index patterns for accessing Elasticsearch data.
+**Definition**: In newer versions of Kibana, **data views** have replaced index patterns for accessing Elasticsearch data.
 A data view can point to one or more indices, data streams, or index aliases.

 - **What**: A newer way to access data in Kibana, replacing index patterns.